prasaar/aiwhispr/howto/streamlit/README_CONFIGURE_USING_STREAMLIT_APP.md

 The default configuration will read content from the local directory path
 $AIWHISPR_HOME/examples/http/bbc

-This contains over 2000+ news stories from BBC which be indexed for semantic search.
+This contains over 2000+ news stories from BBC which are indexed for semantic search.

 You can choose to read content stored on AWS S3, Azure Blob, Google Cloud Storage.

 The prefix path configuration is used to create the href web links for the search results.
 You can continue with the default keyword "aiwhisprStreamlit"

-Click on the button "Use this Content Site Config" and procced to the next step to configure vector database connection by clikcing on "Configure Vector Db" in the left sidebar.
+Click on the button "Use this Content Site Config" and procced to the next step to configure vector database connection by clicking on "Configure Vector Db" in the left sidebar.

 **2. Configure Vector Db**